 12th May 1949, seeing that the airlift was able to support Berlin, the Soviets lifted their blockade; supplies by rail, canal and road began once more.

 The airlift continued at a reduced scale until the end of June 1949 when a three month surplus of supplies had been amassed.

 It is interesting to note that the Berlin airlift could have been undertaken by just 17 C5 Galaxies.

 The Galaxy has a load capacity of 270,000 pounds or over 122,000 kilograms.

 The Douglas C-47 (the military version of the DC3 airliner) could carry around 7,500 pounds or 3,500 kilograms.

-Seventy-eight people were killed during the operation, thirty one were American, thirty nine were British and eight were German civilians.
+Seventy-eight people were killed during the operation, thirty-one American, thirty-nine British and eight German civilians.

 Seventeen American and eight British aircraft crashed during the operation.